 Youth Drop in Program

-This program runs every Thursday 6pm to 8pm.
+This program runs every Thursday 6pm to 8pm over zoom.
 This is designed to raise awareness and provide education on variety of useful topics.

 PCHS is committed to provide clients with services in a way that respects the dignity and independence of people with disability.
 We are also committed to giving people with disabilities the same opportunity to access our services and allowing them to benefit from the same services, in a similar way as our other clients.